cacodcar/cacodcar.github.io/_posts/2021-1-3-Nonlinear-LeastSquares.md

 $$\frac{\partial r_i}{\partial \beta_0} = \beta_0 x e^{\beta_1 x}$$

 With a starting guess of $\beta_0 = 8.3, \beta_1 = .3$ we converge to the solution in only 7 iterations with $\lambda = 0$.
-Since we are already near the optimal parameters the LM algorithm's added stability is not shown here, but we can see that if we increase the LM parameter that the number of iterations needed to converge rapidly increases.
+Since we are already near the optimal parameters, the LM algorithm's added stability is not shown here, but we can see that if we increase the LM parameter, the number of iterations needed to converge rapidly increases.

 Of course the python code is included.